-During the process of making your claims, we can also secure interim payments for you before the final compensation award value is agreed.
+During the claims process, we can also secure interim payments for you before the final compensation award value is agreed.
 Interim payments will help ensure that you can have some financial aid to access quality health care as well as take care of pressing needs.

 Time Limit For Sepsis Negligence Claims

-You only have a three-year time limit for making your sepsis negligence claim, according to the stipulations of the Limitation Act of 1980.
+You only have a three-year time limit for making your sepsis negligence claim.
+This is according to the stipulations of the Limitation Act of 1980.
 This time frame begins to count from the date of negligence or date of knowledge.

 There are exceptions to this rule especially when it applies to a child or an incapacitated adult.
-In such cases we can tell you how to go about making claims on their behalf.
+In such cases, we can tell you how to go about making claims on their behalf.
 We recommend that claims be started early enough instead of waiting until the victims can do it by themselves.
 This is because your chances of winning your negligence claim are far greater when you start early enough.
 You are not only able to access relevant documents much easily, but your solicitors also have ample time to build a strong case for you.

-We will represent you on your sepsis negligence claims under our No Win No Fee Policy which makes it possible for you to make your claims without fear of legal costs or any financial commitments.
+We will undertake your sepsis negligence claims under our No Win No Fee Policy which makes it possible for you to make your claims without fear of legal costs or any financial commitments.

 We will not require you to pay us throughout the claims process and even if your claims were not successful, we will not charge you.
 After a successful claim, we will deduct a success fee of 25% of your compensation fee.
 This is to cover the legal costs incurred during the claims process.
-The rest of your settlement fee.
+The rest of your settlement fee belongs to you.

-No matter how complex your claims may be, we will do our very best to ensure that you are solidly represented as we are well aware of what range your compensation fee should be and we will make sure that you get what you deserve.
+No matter how complex your claims may be, we will do our very best to ensure that you are solidly represented.
+We will also make sure that you get a deserving compensation amount.

-We have represented many clients without having to go to court as we employ our best advocacy and negotiation skills to get the defendant to accept liability and see that we settle out of court.
+We have represented many clients without having to go to court.
+We employ our best advocacy and negotiation skills to see that the defendant accepts liability and settles out of court.